statamic/v2-docs/content/collections/tags/user-reset_password_form.md

 {{ /user:reset_password_form }}
 ```

-Visiting the URL containing this form directly will result in triggering the `url_invalid`
+Visiting the URL containing this form _directly_ will set a `url_invalid` invalid variable you can use to check if they've actually come from the form in their previous request.

-conditional.
-The URL needs to have the appropriate `user` and `code` query parameters.
+This URL needs to have the appropriate `user` and `code` query parameters (e.g. /some/url?user=username&code="abc123"`

-These can be created using a `user:forgot_password_form`.
+These can be created automatically using a `user:forgot_password_form`.